 It is the first and fore more step in the process that will include the forensic process like where the evidence is found, where the evidence is preserved, and then the way it is stored.

 Electronic Device media includes PC, digital phones, IPads, etc.

 In this phase, the inspection group will reform the chunks of evidence and find out the outcome based on the proofs or evidence resulting.
 But it may sometimes take a number of iterations to discover the support on a criminal case.

 In this stage, a series of all possible evident of data is being drawn from the given inputs.
-It will help in rebuilding the criminal scene and analyzing it.
-Correct documentation of the criminal scenes is documented with mapping of the crime scene, sketching the scene, and then relating its photographs with the documents.
+It will help in rebuilding the crime scene and analyzing it.
+Correct documentation of the crime scenes is documented with mapping of the crime scene, sketching the scene, and then relating its photographs with the documents.

 Types of Digital Forensics

 There are a few types of digital forensics that include below:

 - Disk Forensics: It will deal with deriving the evidence from digital storage media like USB Devices, DVDs, CDs, etc., by gathering the active files or modifying or deleting them.

-- Network Forensics: It is generally a sub-part of digital forensics relating to the monitoring and detecting of system network traffic to extract crucial data for all legally evidence to present at the court.
+- Network Forensics: It is generally a sub-part of digital forensics relating to the monitoring and detecting of system network traffic to extract crucial data for all legal evidence to present at the court.

-- Wireless Forensics: It is a part of networking forensics type that aims for wireless forensics to allow the tools that are needed to gather and extract the evidence from networking wireless traffic.
+- Wireless Forensics: It is a part of the networking forensics type that aims for wireless forensics to allow the tools that are needed to gather and extract the evidence from networking wireless traffic.

 - Database Forensics: It is a type of digital forensics that relates to the forensic study and collection of databases and their relevant metadata.
 It follows investigating techniques to query over the database to collect the evidence.

-- Malware Forensics: This branch of forensic handles to identify malicious code and studying their malware issues related to their workload, trozans, viruses, etc.
+- Malware Forensics: This branch of forensic handles identify malicious code and studying their malware issues related to their workload, trozans, viruses, etc.